KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Buttons.md

 The ``KeyboardButton`` namespace defines a couple of button types that help you mimic native keyboard buttons:

-- ``KeyboardButton/Button`` turns any custom content into a keyboard button.
+- ``KeyboardButton/Button`` renders actions and custom view as a keyboard button.
-- ``KeyboardButton/Body`` renders the keyboard button shape.
+- ``KeyboardButton/Content`` renders the keyboard button content for an action.
-- ``KeyboardButton/Content`` renders keyboard button the content.
+- ``KeyboardButton/Key`` renders a keyboard button key shape.
-- ``KeyboardButton/Shadow`` renders the keyboard button bottom shadow.
+- ``KeyboardButton/Shadow`` renders a keyboard button bottom shadow.
-- ``KeyboardButton/SpaceContent`` renders keyboard button space content.
+- ``KeyboardButton/SpaceContent`` renders space-specific keyboard button content.
-- ``KeyboardButton/Title`` renders the keyboard button title.
+- ``KeyboardButton/Title`` renders a keyboard button title.

 You can also use the `.keyboardButton` view modifier to convert any view to a keyboard button.